Betrayal in the Bible: 4 Tips to Find Healing from Betrayal

 Most of the influential Bible characters were betrayed or betrayed by others; Noah, Moses, Joseph, David, John the Baptist, Peter, and most tragically Jesus.

-Not that others’ betrayal removes your own sting but reading about betrayal in the Bible, teaches you how to be an overcomer on the other side of pain.
+Not that others’ betrayal removes your own sting but reading about betrayal in the Bible, teaches you how to be an overcomer and find joy on the other side of pain.

 The story of Joseph in the Old Testament and Jesus in the New Testament carry tales of betrayal in the Bible but also courageous healing and completion in purpose.